What Is Hydrogen Sulfide?

 I would like to add this article is for educational purposes only – if you know or suspect you have imbalances in the microbiome, or Hs2 production/clearance then I highly recommend working with an experienced practitioner to support you through the process of understanding your underlying imbalances and strategies required to restore health.

 All in all there is a lot for us to consider and this quote seems apt. to finish with:

 The metabolic milieu in the lumen of the colon, however, is the result of a multitude of factors beyond dietary sulfur intake and sulcate-reducing bacteria abundance.

 There is an interesting case study by Dr. Nirola Jacobi you may like to read: click here.

-A brilliant article on Hydrogen SUlfide SIBO being an adaptive response: click here.
+A brilliant article on it being an adaptive response: click here.

 - Jennifer Pichette and Jeffrey Gagnon (2016) Implications of Hydrogen Sulfide in Glucose Regulation: How H2S Can Alter Glucose Homeostasis through Metabolic Hormones